UK to Paris

 We can coordinate and support your London to Paris trip, whether for a private, corporate or charity group.
-We can tailor it completely to suit your group's needs, whether you want to do a short, intensive 24hr challenge or take it easy over 3 or 4 days, or whether you'd like to do it on a road bike friendly tarmac route or via the very lovely, quiet Avenue Verte off-road route.
+We can tailor it completely to suit your group's needs, whether you want to do a short, intensive 24hr challenge or take it easy over 3 or 4 days, or whether you'd like to do it on a road-bike-friendly route or via the very lovely, quiet Avenue Verte route.

 We can support your bike ride and ease what can be a complicated trip back.